Reshaping Banking and Financial Services with Generative AI

 Customer Onboarding is the process of enhancing and streamlining the initial experience of new customers, facilitating a smooth and efficient transition to a product or service, resulting in higher satisfaction and engagement.

-Generative AI can streamline and enhance the customer onboarding process by automating document verification.
+Generative AI can streamline and enhance the digital customer onboarding process by automating document verification.
 AI-powered systems are able to extract relevant information from documents like identification cards, passports, driver's licenses, and utility bills, making it easier, faster and more efficient to verify customer identities.
 This leads to quicker and smoother onboarding experiences for customers, reducing the need for manual document checks and paperwork.

-In addition to its document verification capabilities, generative AI can also significantly enhance the customer onboarding process through biometric verification methods.
+In addition to its document verification capabilities, generative AI can also significantly enhance the customer's digital onboarding process through biometric verification methods.
 These methods, including facial recognition and fingerprint scanning, offer a robust and secure way to validate customer identities and add an extra layer of security that effectively mitigates the risks of identity theft and fraud.

 Upsides: